Quickstart¶

 Warning

-Due to the way kubectl applies multiple manifests at once, there may be some race conditions between created resources.
-If you get some errors along the lines of no matches for kind "AppProject" in version "argoproj.io/v1alpha1" just rerun the command again.
+If you get some errors along the lines of no matches for kind "AppProject" in version "argoproj.io/v1alpha1"

-Also notice that some custom resources provided by non-bootstrap components (e.g. ServiceMonitor provided by prometheus) will fail to install because their component is not part of the bootstrap process.
+will fail to install because their component is not part of the bootstrap process.
 This is fine and can be ignored.
-Once ArgoCD is up and running it will take care of updating the missing parts.
+Once ArgoCD

-You can check that all bootstrap components are correctly deployed by running kubectl get pods --all-namespaces.
+You can check that all bootstrap components are correctly deployed by running kubectl get pods --all-namespaces

-Git Push
+Git Push¶

 Now that the repository is ready we can commit and push it to the upstream remote.